PayalBordia/Water-Quality/README.md

-# McDowell-Creek-Tributary-Initial-Monitoring
+# McDowell Creek Tributary-Water Quality Monitoring
-High frequency water sampling and analysis of 27 water quality constituents from an urbanizing watershed
+Research project to ascertain whether current development practices and regulatory requirements in Mecklenburg County serve to maintain post development stream water quality and hydrology in a representative developing Piedmont watershed.